wlingca/rdssms/workshop/content/Lab2/2_failover/_index.en.md

 weight = 20
 +++

 * Open remote desktop connection to the bastion host.
-You may go back to onf of the previous labs named [Connect to SQL Server using SSMS](../lab1/3_clientconnection.html) for instructions.
+You may go back to the previous labs named [Connect to SQL Server using SSMS](../lab1/3_clientconnection.html) for instructions.

 * From the bastion host, launch a Powershell session from the Start menu.
 {{% img "ps1.png" "failover" %}}